After Magit has run

 Meanwhile you can tell Magit to only automatically refresh the current Magit buffer, but not the status buffer.
 If you do that, then the status buffer is only refreshed automatically if it is the current buffer.

 You should also check whether any third-party packages have added

 magit-post-refresh-hook.
 If so, then

-check whether those additions impacts performance significantly.
+check whether those additions impact performance significantly.

-current repository, when the visited file changes on disk.
+current repository when the visited file changes on disk.
 That is

 implemented on top of

 autorevert.
 To figure out whether that impacts performance, check